16 Healthy, Homemade Protein Bar Recipes

 Nutrition: 208 calories, 6 g fat, 1 g sat fat, 31 g carbs, 6 g fiber, 8 g sugars, 9 g protein

 You won't miss the astronomical amount of calories and sugar that are usually associated with banana bread when you bite into this protein-packed alternative.
-Eat one of these for breakfast—the high fiber content that comes from the naturally sweet, ripe bananas will keep you full and focused through those morning meetings.
+Eat one of these homemade protein bars for breakfast—the high fiber content that comes from the naturally sweet, ripe bananas will keep you full and focused through those morning meetings.